Jori Mendel, Chief Foundation Officer

 Ikepo Talabi, Controller

-Ghila Sanders joins the Atlanta Jewish Foundation team as our Senior Philanthropic Officer, she will lead lead the development and implementation of engagement strategies and stewardship opportunities for fund holders to deepen, maintain and grow relationships.
+Ghila Sanders is the Managing Director of Philanthropic Advisory at the Atlanta Jewish Foundation.
+She leads the development and implementation of engagement strategies and stewardship opportunities for fundholders to deepen, maintain, and grow relationships.
 She joins us from Roswell Arts Fund, where she served as Executive Director since 2019.
 Ghila’s career over the past 15 years has been focused on nonprofit leadership and development.
-Her areas of expertise and passion include operations management, strategy, and community engagement.
+Her expertise and passion include operations management, strategy, and community engagement.

-Ghila is actively engaged in several community organizations, including Congregation Shearith Israel, New American Pathways, and Furnish with Love, and lives in Atlanta, GA with her husband David and their family.
+Ghila is actively engaged in several community organizations, including Congregation Shearith Israel, New American Pathways, and Furnish with Love.
+She lives in Atlanta, GA with her husband David, and their family.

 Tova Baruch, Senior Director of Operations and Donor Services

 Tova Baruch is the Atlanta Jewish Foundation’s Senior Director of Operations and Donor Services.
-She develops recommendations to simplify, streamline, and improve current practices and lead the prioritization and implementation of solutions.
+She develops recommendations to simplify, streamline, and improve current practices and leads the prioritization and implementation of solutions.

 Born and raised in Brooklyn, NY, she holds a BFA from Rochester Institute of Technology in photography and an MAT in education from Georgia State University.
 Tova’s career over the past 20 years has included nonprofit leadership in her community and beyond.
 She served as an educator, advisor, and program manager for the Atlanta Neighborhood Charter School beginning in 2017.
 Previously, she worked with the City of Atlanta Parks Department.